yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 [Link to original](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons/Civ%20V%20-%20Gods%20&%20Kings/Religions.json)

-This is just a list of Strings specifying all predefined Religion names.
+This is just a list of Strings specifying all predefined religion names.
 Corresponding icons must exist, that's all to it.
-After all, they're just containers for [Beliefs](#beliefsjson).
+After all, they're just containers for [beliefs](#beliefsjson).

 ## Specialists.json